IsaacGreenwald/monopoloygame/README.md

 Make sure to change port number if needed.

-Please play in maximized window.
+Please play in maximized window!!